Comrade-Spider/wallpapers-by-distro/README.md

 The content of this file is subject to alteration, please double-check it every so often because something might have been changed.

-Any artwork listed here is provieded to users under the Free Documentation License, as recommended by the FSF.
+Any artwork listed here is provieded to users under the Free Documentation License, as recommended for non-code related material by the FSF.

 Yours in Open Source,